heldinz/flashcard-helper/README.md

 A basic web application to help with learning Greek words by providing quick access to various vocabulary learning resources.

+Designed for use with Anki and the Fluent Forever approach described in the blog post [Simple Word Flashcards](https://blog.fluent-forever.com/simple-word-flashcards/).

 ## Features

 Search for English words and get embedded results for: